My name is Barrett Brooks. I live in Portland, OR. I’m an experienced startup operator.

 As an exec or teammate, I understand market/standardized salary rates and am willing to work within the constraints of the pay range for specific high impact roles.
 I’m also willing to forego higher salary in favor of equity-based compensation.

-As a benchmark, I made a base salary of more than $200,000 per year as COO at ConvertKit.
+As a benchmark, I made a base salary of $255,000 per year as COO at ConvertKit.
+Roles ranging from $150,000-250,000 are a sweet spot and, again, don’t let this be the reason we pass on a conversation.

 Get in touch